Give your little one a strong moniker with our list of Mexican baby boy names. Discover the meanings and origins of Hispanic boy names at Peanut.

-With a colorful history centered in Spanish culture, Mexican baby boy names give mommas and papas the chance to pay homage to their Hispanic heritage.
+With a colorful history centered on Spanish culture, Mexican baby boy names give mamas and papas the chance to pay homage to their Hispanic heritage.

 Hispanic family names take the father’s first surname, inherited from his father, and the mother’s first surname, which she inherited from her father.

 As you can see, Mexican male names take precedence over female ones, which makes for all the more compelling an argument for a strong male name.

 In this article: 📝

 Many have Biblical roots, which we can attribute to the Catholic church and its roots in both Italy and Spain.

 As such, we see many Spanish boy name derivatives.

 Many popular Hispanic boy names refer to God and other religious themes as above, or they might have a broader context, drawing on themes such as “power” and “ruler”.

 Some popular Mexican male names derived from Spanish include:

 - Gabriel: A common name in both Christianity and Judaism, Gabriel means “God is my strength.”